Porous cylinder arrays for optimal wake and drag characteristics: Results

 \subsubsection{Particle tracking during the startup transient state}

 In order to study particle entrainment, two groups of particles were seeded in the flow field.
-The first group was initialized in the incoming flow upstream of the array in a region of size $\sim 0.15D \times 1.1D$.
-The second group was initialized in the areas surrounding the cylinders and in the near-wake region with dimensions $\sim 1.6D \times 1.1D$.
-The height of these regions was varied according to the cross-stream width of the arrays, which can vary slightly between the selected individuals.
-The particles' motion can be observed in the animations provided in Supplementary Movies 3 and 4.
-In Figure \ref{fig:particles_tr}, we see snapshots of the particle positions for the four Pareto-optimal cases, at non-dimensional times $t^{*}=0$ and $t^{*}=40$ (where $t^{*} = tU_{\infty}/d$).
-The plots in Figure \ref{fig:graph_tr} show the percentage of particles found in the vicinity of the cylinders (i.e., in a spatial window described by the region where the green-coloured particles were initialized), separately for the brown particles in Figure \ref{fig:graph_tr_in} and the green particles in Figure \ref{fig:graph_tr_surr}.
-The initial results are identical across all four cases up until $t^*=2$, since distinct flow features have not had time to develop yet.
-In Figure \ref{fig:graph_tr_in}, the sudden dip after $t^{*} = 2$ corresponds to the brown particles exiting and re-entering the spatial window.
+The first group was initialized in the incoming flow upstream of the array in a region of size $\sim 0.15D \times 1.1D$ (upstream-seeded - Appendix Figure \ref{fig:particles_tr}).
+The second group was initialized in the areas surrounding the cylinders and in the near-wake region with dimensions $\sim 1.6D \times 1.1D$ (vicinity-seeded).
+The cross-stream width of these regions was varied according to the width of the arrays, which can vary slightly between the selected individuals.
+The particles' motion can be observed in the animations provided in Supplementary Movies 2 and 3, and corresponding snapshots are provided in Appendix Figure \ref{fig:particles_tr} at non-dimensional times $t^{*}=0$ and $t^{*}=40$ (where $t^{*} = tU_{\infty}/d$).
+The plots in Figure \ref{fig:graph_tr} show the percentage of particles found in the vicinity of the cylinders (i.e., in a prescribed observation window described by the region where the green-coloured particles are initialized in Appendix Figure \ref{fig:particles_tr}), separately for the upstream-seeded particles in Figure \ref{fig:graph_tr_in} and the vicinity-seeded particles in Figure \ref{fig:graph_tr_surr}.
+The initial results are identical across all four cases up until $t^*=2$, since distinct flow features have not yet had time to develop.
+In Figure \ref{fig:graph_tr_in}, the sudden dip after $t^{*} = 2$ corresponds to the upstream-seeded particles exiting and re-entering the spatial window.
 Individual D ends up losing a significant percentage of the particles after this stage, which is related to most of the flow being directed around the array instead of through the interior.
-Individuals B and individual C retain the highest proportion of particles initially ($10 \leq t^{*} \leq 20$), after which individual A out-performs individual C. Similarly, in Figure \ref{fig:graph_tr_surr} individual B retains almost twice as many green particles in the spatial window as the other three arrays.
-This may be because in the transient state, i.e., before vortex shedding begins, the re-circulation region is a prominent factor in determining the extent of particle retention.
-In Figure \ref{fig:projections}, we observe that individuals B and C generate large recirculation regions in their wakes.
-Another factor could be the relatively more symmetric arrangement of B in the cross-stream direction, which would delay vortex shedding compared to the other configurations and aid the retention of particles for a longer time during the initial transient phase.
-Overall, individual B is most effective in retaining both the incoming (brown) and surrounding (green) particles in the initial transient state, with individual A as a close second.
+Individuals B and individual C retain the highest proportion of particles initially ($10 \leq t^{*} \leq 20$), after which individual A out-performs individual C. Similarly, in Figure \ref{fig:graph_tr_surr} individual B retains almost twice as many vicinity-seeded particles in the spatial window as the other three arrays.
+This may be because in the initial transient state, i.e., before vortex shedding begins, the re-circulation region is a prominent factor in determining the extent of particle retention.
+In Figure \ref{fig:vorticitySnapshots}, we observe that individuals B and C generate large recirculation regions in their wakes.
+Overall, individual B is most effective in retaining both the upstream-seeded and the vicinity-seeded particles in the initial transient state, with individual A being a close second.